c-y-b-o-r-g-g/Password-Generator/Readme.md

 - **Password Storage**: Offers the user the option to save the generated password, associating it with a specific website.
 The password is then encrypted and stored securely.
 - **Password Retrieval**: Allows the user to view their saved passwords by decrypting the [`passes.txt.encrypted`](command:_github.copilot.openRelativePath?%5B%7B%22scheme%22%3A%22file%22%2C%22authority%22%3A%22%22%2C%22path%22%3A%22%2Fd%3A%2FSoftware%20Engineering%2FPython%20Projects%2FPassword%20Generator%2Fpasses.txt.encrypted%22%2C%22query%22%3A%22%22%2C%22fragment%22%3A%22%22%7D%5D "d:\Software Engineering\Python Projects\Password Generator\passes.txt.encrypted") file, displaying the contents, and then re-encrypting the file for security.

-## Security Measures

-The Secure Password Manager prioritizes security at every step, from generating complex passwords to securely encrypting and storing them.
-By employing advanced encryption techniques and ensuring that the encryption key is securely managed and stored, it provides a robust defense against unauthorized access and cyber threats.

-## Conclusion

-The Secure Password Manager is an essential tool for anyone looking to enhance their online security.
-Its sophisticated encryption processes, coupled with an intuitive user interface, make managing passwords both secure and straightforward.